 MFGg(a)←MFGg(a)+α(r-MFGg(a))

-To determine the probability of an action a, agents took a weighted average Wa of the three values and entered it into a softmax function:
+To determine the probability of selecting action a out of choice set (a,b), agents took a weighted average Wa of the three values and entered it into a softmax function:

-Wa=w1MFV(1,a)+w2MBV(1,a)+(1-w1-w2)MFG(g(a)) Proba=eβWak=12eβWk
+Wa=w1MFV(1,a)+w2MBV(1,a)+(1-w1-w2)MFG(g(a)) Proba=eβWaeβWa+eβWb

 Thus, agents were characterized by five parameters: α (the learning rate), λ (the eligibility trace), β (the softmax temperature), w1(the model-based weight), and w2 (the model-free weight).
+In simulations, each agent’s parameters were sampled uniformly at random from uninformative distributions.

 References (Main text)